larryaasen/dive/dive_ui/example/README.md

 ## TODO - Examples to be created

 1. Example showing 720p and 1080p resolutions.
+1. Example showing how to subclass or override wigets to customize.
 1. Example showing 720p and 1080p videos. (what does this mean?)
 1. Example showing how to scrub a video forward and backward.
 1. Example showing how to position an image in the mix.